 2.1.
 Educate Committee Members: Provide committee members with training on sexual harassment laws, company policies, and handling complaints.

 2.2.
-Spread Awareness: Promote awareness among all employees about the committee’s existence, role, and the process for reporting complaints.
+Spread Awareness: Furthermore, promote awareness among all employees about the committee’s existence, role, and the process for reporting complaints.

 3.1.
 Set Up Reporting Channels: Create multiple avenues for employees to report harassment, such as a dedicated email, hotline, or physical drop box.